gbdev/pandocs/content/Video_Display.md

 Newer CGB games may avoid this effect by changing palette data when detecting GBA hardware ([see how](CGB_Registers#Detecting_CGB_.28and_GBA.29_functions "wikilink")).
-Based on measurement of GBC and GBA palettes using the "144p Test Suite" ROM, a fairly close approximation is GBA = GBC \* 3/4 + 8h for each R,G,B intensity.
+Based on measurement of GBC and GBA palettes using the [144p Test Suite](https://github.com/pinobatch/240p-test-mini/tree/master/gameboy) ROM, a fairly close approximation is GBA = GBC \* 3/4 + 8h for each R,G,B intensity.
 The result isn't quite perfect, and it may turn out that the color mixing is different also; anyways, it'd be still ways better than no conversion.